Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7: Adds execution permission to the owner, the group owner and the other users

-8: Adds permision to file as follows; Owner: no permission at all, Group: no permission at all and Other users: all the permissions
+8: Adds permission to file as follows; Owner: no permission at all, Group: no permission at all and Other users: all the permissions

+9: Adds permission to file as follows; -rwxr-x-wr